smetj/moncli_request/README.md

 * broker:

     This is the name of the RabbitMQ message broker.
+When omitted, the JSON document will be printed to STDOUT.

 * host